lakshmag/TechTrack/README.md

 # Tech Track 2016 :zap:
+Software is eating the world.
+Do you know which software is eating the world?
+Open source software!
-Tracking the tech trends and more
+Tracking the tech trends and more...

 ###### Key Developer events